 So how steep was Super Bowl 52's viewership drop?
 According to The Hollywood Reporter, the game pulled in roughly 103.4 million fans (106 with streaming taken into account), a significant drop from the 113.7 million that tuned in last Super Bowl Sunday.
 The numbers are the lowest the league has seen since the Pittsburgh Steelers upended the Arizona Cardinals in XLIII, back in 2009.

-The numbers for television’s biggest event of the year may be down, but the game itself was an absolute classic.
-The Eagles were widely regarded as heavy underdogs heading in; rightfully so, given that they were facing the defending world champion Patriots and would be playing without starting quarterback Carson Wentz, who was lost for the year with a torn ACL back in week 14.
-Against all odds, journeyman backup Nick Foles threw for 371 yards and three scores (he even caught a fourth) on his way to leading Philadelphia to a thrilling 41-33 win, the Eagles’ first Super Bowl win in franchise history.
+The numbers for television's biggest event of the year may be down, but the game itself was an absolute classic.
+The Eagles were widely regarded as heavy underdogs heading in; rightfully so, given that they were facing the defending world champion Patriots and were playing without starting quarterback Carson Wentz, who was lost for the year with a torn ACL back in week 14.
+Against all odds, journeyman backup Nick Foles threw for 371 yards and three scores (he even caught a fourth) on his way to leading Philadelphia to a thrilling 41-33 win, the Eagles' first Super Bowl win in franchise history.
 The teams combined to set or tie more than two dozen Super Bowl records along the way.

 Do you think that the ratings decline is the start of a new trend for the NFL, or are these figures just a bump in the road for America's most popular sport?
 Sound off in the comments.

 Leave A Comment

 Looking for an AD FREE EXPERIENCE on ScreenRant?Get Your Free Access Now!